 In the normal course of business, from time to time, we have been named as a defendant in various legal actions, including arbitrations, class actions and other litigation, arising in connection with our business activities.
 Certain of the legal actions include claims for substantial compensatory and/or punitive damages, or claims for indeterminate amounts of damages.
 In addition, while historically the arbitration provision in our customer agreements generally has limited our exposure to consumer class action litigation, there can be no assurance that we will be successful in enforcing our arbitration clause in the future.
 There may also be legislative, administrative or regulatory efforts to directly or indirectly prohibit the use of pre-dispute arbitration clauses, or we may be compelled as a result of competitive pressure or reputational concerns to voluntarily eliminate pre-dispute arbitration clauses.
-In March 2015, the CFPB issued a report scrutinizing pre-dispute arbitration clauses, and in May 2016, the CFPB published a proposed rule that would substantially curtail our ability to enter into voluntary pre-dispute arbitration clauses with consumers.
-The proposed rule would prevent us from including arbitration clauses in consumer contracts unless the clauses expressly permit class actions to proceed in court and require us to provide copies of consumer arbitration agreements, claims, and decisions to the CFPB for potential publication.
-If the CFPB proposals are adopted, our exposure to class action litigation could increase significantly.
+If the arbitration provision is not enforceable or eliminated (for whatever reason), our exposure to class action litigation could increase significantly.